top of page

 A Celebration of Culture and Resilience

-The weekend’s theme—“Positively Beautiful: Girls Rule the World”—came alive in the details.
-Women arrived in vibrant cultural attire, each color and textile telling a personal story.
-Family dishes filled tables and connected generations, as participants shared recipes that carried the flavors of home.
+The weekend’s theme—“Positively Beautiful: Girls Rule the World”—was truly brought to life.
+Women arrived dressed in vibrant cultural attire.
+Each color and textile told a unique story.
+Family dishes filled the tables, connecting generations.
+Participants shared recipes that carried the rich flavors of home.
 This simple act of gathering around food became a powerful expression of identity and community.
+It was more than just a retreat; it was a space where women felt seen and honored.

 Centering Healing and Faith

-Day two began with a grounding prayer from Dr. Sande Bailey Gwinn, setting the tone for a day of renewal.
-From there, facilitators—including Kendra Wills, Brooke Wills, Dawn Richardson, Naimah O’Neal, and Ciella and Tizita—led deeply personal workshops.
-Sessions on vision boarding, journaling, inner healing, and spoken affirmations invited women to reflect on their worth and reclaim their narratives.
+The second day began with a grounding prayer from Dr. Sande Bailey Gwinn.
+This set a mindful tone for a day of renewal and reflection.
+Facilitators such as Kendra Wills, Brooke Wills, Dawn Richardson, Naimah O’Neal, Ciella, and Tizita led inspiring workshops.
+They offered sessions on vision boarding, journaling, inner healing, and spoken affirmations.
+These activities invited women to reflect on their worth and reclaim their narratives.

-Each facilitator brought not just tools, but lived wisdom.
+Each facilitator brought not only tools but also lived wisdom.
 Each woman in the room brought courage.
+Together, they created a nurturing environment, encouraging everyone to engage deeply.

 Making Space for Truth